 Run is the horizontal distance from the beginning to end of the grade.

-The formula for calculating grade is:
+For a straight length of track, the formula for calculating the grade is:

 The formula divides rise by run, yielding a small number.
 The formula then multiplies by 100 to convert the number to a percent.